afritz1/OpenTESArena/docs/pklite_specification.md

 The table below shows how codewords should be decoded.
 The leftmost bit is the first bit read, the second one is the second bit read, and so on.

-The decimal values are provided for convinience, as they don't have to (and maybe shouldn't) be used in decoding.
+The decimal values are provided for convenience, as they don't have to (and maybe shouldn't) be used in decoding.

 If the table looks confusing, I would recommend reading about prefix codes, Huffman codes, or even Shannon–Fano codes.